The History of the Cleveland Ghetto**

-In the 1940s, the Cuyahoga Metropolitan Housing Authority was created, which led to more building of housing complexes like Woodhill (Morris Black), Valley View (Tremont area of the West Side), and a few more in the Central neighborhood.
+In the 1940s, the Cuyahoga Metropolitan Housing Authority was created that led to more housing complexes to be build like Woodhill (Morris Black), Valley View (Tremont area of the West Side), and a few more in the Central neighborhood.

 The Outhwaite Homes of the Central / Down The Way in the Cleveland ghetto.

-During the 1970s, the East Side of Cleveland became predominantly black, along with parts of the West Side, with the help of the housing projects like the Valley View Homes and Lakeview Terrace, which started out for white families.
+During the 1970s, the East Side of Cleveland became predominantly black, along with parts of the West Side, with the help of the housing projects like the Valley View Homes and Lakeview Terrace that started out for white families.

 One of Cleveland’s largest areas, between Chester and Superior, is the Hough neighborhood.